Skip to content

 Reserved-namespace policy, reserved fx-ids and app-db keys Conventions spec-only (no runtime artefact) every Spec that uses a reserved id cites the Conventions list

 Operational-environment ownership — the non-durable layer beside the durable runtime subsystems, split across two owners: the process owns the singletons every frame shares (the registrar, the installed adapter selection, the capability map, the live frame registry); each frame owns its host-transient subsystem state (keyed per-frame, released on destroy-frame!) and its teardown bookkeeping.
 Includes adapter ownership = process selection + render-root instances; capability maps + late-bind-as-bridge; host-transient subsystem state + its grading column (complements the EP-0006 durable five-clause contract).
 The non-durable sibling of the five-clause runtime-subsystem contract.
 The public composition model is image → frame → event stream (rf/image + rf/make-frame); a frame is addressed by its id alone, and resolution is process-global.
-(The EP-0013 runtime-realm container that previously owned this whole layer was retired — the multi-realm substrate collapsed to a single default and was removed, afdlyr / rf2-70owfr; the realm/app/module constructors left the facade under EP-0023.)
-Runtime-Subsystems §The operational environment spec-only (no runtime artefact) — the process/frame ownership ships on day8/re-frame2 EP-0023 (the image → frame → event stream public model), EP-0024 (the one-frame-value teardown backbone), EP-0006 (the durable five-clause contract this complements), 002-Frames §Frame addressing, Spec-Schemas §:rf/host-transient-descriptor, 006-ReactiveSubstrate (the adapter contract, ownership unchanged), 001-Registration (the process-global registrar), Conventions §Reserved namespaces (:rf.capability/*), EP-0013 (historical: the retired realm-container model)
+There is no runtime-realm container and no (realm, frame) two-part address; the realm/app/module constructors are absent from the facade.
+Runtime-Subsystems §The operational environment spec-only (no runtime artefact) — the process/frame ownership ships on day8/re-frame2 EP-0023 (the image → frame → event stream public model), EP-0024 (the one-frame-value teardown backbone), EP-0006 (the durable five-clause contract this complements), 002-Frames §Frame addressing, Spec-Schemas §:rf/host-transient-descriptor, 006-ReactiveSubstrate (the adapter contract, ownership unchanged), 001-Registration (the process-global registrar), Conventions §Reserved namespaces (:rf.capability/*), EP-0013 (the realm-container model record)

 Construction-prompt scaffolding templates Construction-Prompts spec-only (no runtime artefact) per-Spec owners (contract content); Construction-Prompts owns the scaffolding shape